russoz/run-radar-run/README.md

 Publishers are the frameworks you can use to publish your tech radar.

-As of early 2025, the only publisher available is the one for the Thoughtworks' Bring Your Own Radar.
+As of early 2025, the publishers available are:

+* Thoughtworks' Bring Your Own Radar
+* Zalando Tech Radar